OUAI vs Kerastase (The Definitive Guide)

 OUAI vs Kerastase Shampoo & Conditioner

-So, all that’s left to address is which pair you should purchase.
+So, all that’s left to address is which pair is right for you.
 Let’s take a closer look at both.

 Lightweight ingredients are the name of the game when it comes to fine hair formulas.
 So, Kerastase creates their wash day duo with their Amplifex System, which includes cellulose powder, cationic polymers, intra-cylane, and stylight texture.
 All these components work in tandem to tend to weak, fine strands without weighing them down.
 Thus, you can expect more volume, revitalized locks, and thicker-looking hair from root to tip.

 Though both pairings work towards the same goal, they’re not created (see: priced) equally.
-Ouai’s are $30 each for a 10oz bottle, while Kerastase’s shampoo and conditioner are roughly $34 each for an 8.5oz and 6.8oz bottle, respectively.
+OUAI’s are $30 each for a 10oz bottle, while Kerastase’s shampoo and conditioner are roughly $34 each for an 8.5oz and 6.8oz bottle, respectively.
 (Why couldn’t they just be the same size, Kerastase?!)
-Further, the Fine Hair Shampoo and Conditioner have 4.6-star ratings while the Bain and Gelée Volumifique don’t seem to have easily-found ratings.

 Even if your hair isn’t fine, volumizing formulas are a great addition to your haircare lineup.
 (After all, nobody’s looking to have flat, stiff tresses.)
-Moreover, you might also find that using dry shampoo or blow-drying your hair upside down complements your post-wash day routine.
-Anyway, shall we discuss some business ethics?
+Bonus tip: combining these with a good dry shampoo or flipping your hair upside down for blow-drying can elevate your hair game significantly.
+But, let's pivot for a moment – shall we wrap up with some business ethics?

 Packaging is at the forefront of Kerastase’s sustainability pledge, which is now made from 20%-95% recycled materials.
 They also offer refillable shampoo bottles and pouches for repeated reuse.
 They aim to replace more than 60% of their product packaging with recycled packaging by 2025 and have 100% of their plastic come from a recycled source by 2030.
 Though they claim to be cruelty-free, Cruelty-Free Kitty reports that they may test on animals via suppliers or third parties.
 And while they aren’t 100% vegan, they do offer some vegan options.